gerritjandebruin/ha-rtl/README.md

 - cheap rtl receiver ([aliexpress.com](https://aliexpress.com/item/32476877972.html))
 - HASS.IO on old laptop, see https://github.com/gerritjandebruin/home-assistant

-Total costs: +- €35, including chime and doorbell.
+Total costs: +- €35, including chime and doorbell that work also when HA is down.
-Beat that Ring!
-(And this is way more privacy friendly.)

 ## Automations
 To use this device in automations, please make use of the visual editor and choose under trigger for "Device".